-12-lead ECG: The ECG may be normal or show similar changes to those of athletic training, such as voltages for atrial enlargement, axis deviation or, large QRS voltages in the lateral leads, .
+12-lead ECG: The ECG may be normal or show similar changes to those of athletic training, such as voltages for atrial enlargement, axis deviation or, large QRS voltages in the lateral leads.
 Recognized electrical manifestations of DCM include T-wave inversion, intraventricular conduction defect, or left bundle branch block (LBBB).
 Of note, some ECG alterations, such as 1st degree atrio-ventricular (AV) block or pathological Q waves in the inferior and/or-lateral leads may be expressions of specific genotypes (i.e., Lamin A/C or dystrophin) mutations.
-Occurrence of ventricular arrhythmias, particularly during exercise, may be common (43).
+Occurrence of ventricular arrhythmias, particularly during exercise, may be common (46).

 Echocardiography: In DCM , the LV cavity is usually enlarged and LV shape becomes more spherical with time, when the mitral annulus enlarges with distortion of leaflets and resultant valvular regurgitation.
 Most importantly, LV systolic function is reduced and the ejection fraction is usually below 50%.
-Regional wall motion abnormalities are occasionally present (44).
+Regional wall motion abnormalities are occasionally present (47).

 It is recognised that male athletes engaged in mixed and endurance sport frequently demonstrate an enlarged LV cavity size.
-Approximately 15% of elite male athletes show a LV end-diastolic diameter >60 mm (45)..
-LV cavity enlargement in athletes should be interpreted in the context of the sporting discipline and body size (it is advised to relate LV cavity to BSA) and is usually associated with increased wall thickness (6,45,46).
+Approximately 15% of elite male athletes show a LV end-diastolic diameter >60 mm (48).
+LV cavity enlargement in athletes should be interpreted in the context of the sporting discipline and body size (it is advised to relate LV cavity to BSA) and is usually associated with increased wall thickness (6,48,49).

-The presence of concomitant RV remodeling, with normal RV function is consistent with physiologic LV remodeling (6).
+The presence of concomitant RV remodeling, with normal RV function is consistent with a physiologic LV remodeling (6).

-Occasionally, athletes with an enlarged LV cavity may demonstrate a mildly reduced LV ejection fraction (i.e., <55%) and bradycardia (47).
+Occasionally, athletes with an enlarged LV cavity may demonstrate a mildly reduced LV ejection fraction (i.e., >45%, <55%) and bradycardia (50).
 In this scenario, the differentiation between physiological LV remodeling and DCM may be challenging.
 In such instances, regional wall motion abnormalities and abnormal diastolic function may support DCM.
-Exercise echocardiography (or CMR) are both effective methods for assessing myocardial reserve and an increase in LV ejection fraction of >10-15%, during exercise, supports the diagnosis of physiological LV dilatation (48,49).
+Exercise echocardiography (or CMR) are both effective methods for assessing myocardial reserve and an increase in LV ejection fraction of >10-15%, during exercise, supports the diagnosis of physiological LV dilatation (51,52).

 Cardiac Magnetic Resonance: CMR is the gold standard for the assessment of biventricular dimensions and function in equivocal cases.
 In DCM, LGE identifies focal replacement fibrosis and it is detectable in approximately one-third of patients with a distinctive mid-wall distribution.
-The presence of mid wall LGE and its extent has emerged as an important tool in risk stratification of DCM (50,51).
+The presence of mid-wall LGE and its extent has emerged as an important tool in risk stratification of DCM (53,54).
 Exercise CMR is useful for assessing myocardial reserve.

 CPET and 24-h Holter monitoring: In DCM patients, exercise performance may be only mildly impaired in the early stages of the disease, and may not be sensitive for differentiating physiological from pathological LV remodeling.
 However, the presence of a low peak oxygen consumption in an athlete with an enlarged LV and borderline/low LV ejection fraction supports DCM.

-Arrhythmias are reported in approximately 30% of DCM patients and may be present even in the presence of only mildly dilated LV cavity.
-(52,53).
-In this regard, Holter ECG monitoring (including a training session) is of particular importance in the risk stratification of DCM patients.
+Arrhythmias are reported in approximately 30% of DCM patients and may be present even in the presence of only mildly dilated LV cavity (55,56).
+In this regard, 24-hour ECG monitoring (including a training session) is of particular importance in the risk stratification of DCM patients.

 Risk stratification:

 The clinical course of DCM is variable and cardiac events (including SCD/CA) are related to LV function and the presence of atrial and ventricular tachyarrhythmias.
 The risk of adverse consequences in patients with DCM participating in regular exercise programmes is largely unknown, due to the lack of long-term observational studies.
-However, scientific evidence for rehabilitation studies in heart failure supports the concept that high-intensive exercise programmes are feasible and beneficial in patients with idiopathic DCM, and are not associated with an increased risk of SCD/CA (54, 55)
+However, scientific evidence from rehabilitation studies in heart failure supports the concept that high-intensive exercise programmes are feasible and beneficial in patients with idiopathic DCM, and are not associated with an increased risk of SCD/CA (57, 58).